e-picas/bash-library/MANPAGE.md

 **-p**, **--preset** =type
-:    defines the preset type to use for an installation ; can be "**default**" (default value), "**user**", "**dev**" or "**full**" ; the value of this option will be used to define the files to install ; see the "Files" section below for more informations
+:    defines the preset type to use for an installation ; can be "**default**" (default value), "**user**", "**dev**" or "**full**" ; the value of this option will be used to define the files to install ; see the "Files" section below for more information

 **-r**, **--release** =version
 :    defines the GIT version tag to use from the remote repository ; the release MUST exist in the